langdoc/elan-fst/README.md

 ## Authors

-The script is written by Ciprian Gerstenberger, and collaboration in the presented workflow has taken place with Niko Partanen, Michael Rießler and Joshua Wilbur.
+The script was written by Ciprian Gerstenberger, and collaboration in the presented workflow has taken place with Niko Partanen, Michael Rießler, Joshua Wilbur and Iris Perkmann.

 ## Funding

+Ciprian Gerstenberger is employed by [Giellatekno](https://giellatekno.uit.no) at [The Arctic University of Norway](https://en.uit.no).
 Niko Partanen and Michael Rießler's work has been funded by [Kone Foundation](https://koneensaatio.fi) as part of the [IKDP-2](https://github.com/langdoc/IKDP-2) research project.
-Joshua Wilbur's contributions have been funded by [Deutsche Forschungsgemeinschaft](http://www.dfg.de) as part of the [Pite Saami Syntax Project](http://saami.uni-freiburg.de/psdp/syntax/).
+Joshua Wilbur's and Iris Perkmann's contributions have been funded by [Deutsche Forschungsgemeinschaft](http://www.dfg.de) as part of the [Pite Saami Syntax Project](http://saami.uni-freiburg.de/psdp/syntax/).

 ## Citing

-If you use the script or create new workflows based on it, please cite our papers in which we have presented and discussed it.
+If you use the script or create new workflows based on it, please provide a link to our script in your documentation.
+In your  publications, please cite our papers in which we have presented and discussed our work.

 ```
 @incollection{gerstenbergerEtAl2017b,